PRS Foundation’s Board of Trustees

 As a hands on CEO of an all-round, international music publishing company, Richard has on-going, day-to-day experience of working with a wide range of composers and writers in the classical, media and educational fields.
 The company’s widely-respected list includes leading classical contemporary figures such as Adès, Benjamin and Knussen, media composers such as Carl Davis, Howard Goodall and Dan Jones, and some of the most highly-regarded educational writers in their fields.
 Richard is passionate about quality in new music.
 While classical contemporary music has defined much of his career in publishing, he is drawn towards PRS Foundation through a life-long love of music across all genres, particularly in live performance.

-Vanessa Swann is Chief Executive of Cockpit Arts, an award winning social enterprise and the UK’s only creative business incubator for designer-makers.
-She was previously the Deputy Director of the Design Museum and Director of the Commissioning Service at Contemporary Applied Arts.
-Prior to this she headed the RSA Art for Architecture scheme.
-In 2010 she was awarded the Arts & Business Garrett Award for outstanding achievement in a professional capacity in the encouragement of business support for the arts.
+She was previously Chief Executive of Cockpit Arts, an award winning social enterprise and the UK’s only business incubator for craftspeople, for which she was awarded the Arts & Business Garrett Award for outstanding achievement in the encouragement of business support for the arts.
+Prior to this, Vanessa was Deputy Director of the Design Museum, Director of the Commissioning Service at Contemporary Applied Arts and Head of the RSA Art for Architecture scheme.